Chuloshnikov/Chuloshnikov/README.md

 ## 🌟 Featured Projects

-- 🛒 **E-Commerce Platform:** Full-stack store with dynamic pricing, Stripe/PayPal checkout & admin dashboard
+- 🛒 **Job portal a job search platform with a complex filter system, post points and service packages, as well as Stripe/PayPal checkout & admin dashboard
-- 📝 **Personal Blog CMS:** Blog with categories, likes, comments, and post analytics
+- 📝 **Personal Blog CMS:** Мaxter Blog with categories, likes, comments, and post analytics
-- ✅ **Task Manager:** Assignable tasks with deadlines, priorities, and status tracking
+- ✅ **Crustcraft: fastfood e-coomerce website with admin dashboard and stripe checkout

 ---